shdown/luastatus/README.md

      widget may want to specify `plugin = 'timer', opts = {period = 0}` and block in `cb` until it wants to update.
-The problem is that in this case, widget’s Lua mutex is almost always being acquired by `cb`, and there is very little change for `event` to get called.
+The problem is that in this case, widget’s Lua mutex is almost always being acquired by `cb`, and there is very little chance for `event` to get called.
 A separate-state `event` function solves that.

 Plugins